StephenGill/a11y-guidance.github.io/meeting-standards.md

 - use valid HTML so user agents, including assistive technologies, can accurately interpret and parse content
 - make sure your code lets assistive technologies know what every feature is for and what state it’s currently in

-## What types of content the accessibility standards apply to
+## Types of content the accessibility standards apply to

 There's no legal requirement to make content accessible if it's: